Skip to Content

 User Intent Fracture

 User intent fracture is nuance of which you should be aware.
 The top results for a search term can frequently contain pages serving different intents.
-MarketMuse identifies this and marks whether the intent is fractured.
+You can see this by scrolling through the top 20 results in SERP X-Ray.

 At the same time, you can use this to locate any major search intent mismatches.